GEMPACKsoftware/HARPY/README.md

 * Create a [fork](https://github.com/GEMPACKsoftware/HARPY/edit/master/README.md#fork-destination-box) of this project
 * Create a feature branch from the master
 * Commit changes to the branch
-* Push the branch back into your github github project
+* Push the branch back into your github project
 * Open a pull request on github for the changes
 * If there are issues, there will be a round of discussion and fixes
 * Once everything is OK, we will merge the changes with the main project